-(d) Access to Sealed Cases.
+(e) Access to Sealed Case Dockets and Documents.

-The clerk's office will not provide access to or information contained in a sealed case, unless otherwise directed by the court.
+The clerk will not provide access to or information contained in sealed case dockets or provide copies of sealed documents unless ordered by the court.

-DUCivR 15-1 AMENDED PLEADINGS
+DUCIVR 15-1 AMENDED PLEADINGS

 - (a) A party moving under Fed.
 R. Civ.
 P. 15(a)(2) for leave to amend a pleading must attach the following as exhibits to the motion: - (1) the proposed amended pleading, and - (2) a redlined version of the proposed amended pleading comparing it with the pleading sought to be amended. - (b) A party proceeding without an attorney is exempt from the requirements of subsection (a)(2) of this rule. - (c) A party who has been granted leave to file must subsequently file the amended pleading with the court.
 The amended pleading filed must be the same pleading proffered to the court in subsection (a)(1), unless the court has ordered otherwise.